For details of upcoming services, please click here.

 We usually hold services in all six churches most Sundays, with a variety of styles ranging from interactive family services through to traditional evensong.
 All our congregations are friendly and new people or visitors are always welcome.

 St Enodoc, Trebetherick

 3pm Evensong or

 St Minver, St Kew and St Peter’s hold a morning worship service every other week.
 Leaders don’t wear robes and the service style is relaxed and informal.
 Music may be led on piano or by a band.
 We often have baptisms in these services.

-Once a month, St Peter’s hold café church, which involves all-age activities, chatting on tables, good coffee and pastries.
+On special occasions, St Peter’s hold café church, which involves all-age activities, chatting on tables, good coffee and pastries.